LouiseSteward/learn/adult-hiv/text/quiz-05.md

 	-	The serum ALT (alanine aminotransferase) should be measured.
 6. How often should medicines be collected from the clinic?
 	-	Every week
-	+	Every one to three months
+	+	Every 1 to 2 months
-	-	Every four to five months
+	-	Every 4 to 5 months
-	-	Every six months
+	-	Every 6 months
-7. A haemoglobin (Hb) level and differential count at months 3 and 6 should be measured in patients receiving:
+7. A haemoglobin (Hb) level and differential count at 3 and 6 months should be measured in patients receiving:
 	-	Nevirapine
 	-	d4T
 	-	3TC